The dos and don'ts of getting a mortgage pre-approval

 Also read: What changes are in store for Canada’s mortgage stress test?

-Getting a pre-approval and a rate hold is also a smart tactic in a rising interest rate environment – like today’s – as it can help you lock in a more favourable rate earlier in the process.
+Getting a pre-approval and a rate hold is also a smart tactic in a rising interest rate environment – like what we saw over most of the past three years – as it can help you lock in a more favourable rate earlier in the process.

 How long does it take to get a mortgage pre-approval?